 Cyberboard V2

 A cyberpunk-themed STM32 development board featuring Bluetooth 5.1 connectivity and integrated Li-ion/LiPo battery charging support.
-Now with all the errors fixed from the last design and more sensors!
+Now with all the errors fixed from the last design and more sensors including an IMU and a barometer!

 Created by